davedavepicks/davedavepicks.github.io/index.md

 ---
 ## News

-### DaveDavePicks News on Heavy Repping

-I will be using the [DaveDavePicks](https://heavyrepping.com/davedavepicks/) homepage on [Heavy Repping](https://heavyrepping.com/) to post short blogs.

-Also see my [Instagram](https://www.instagram.com/davedavepicks/) for the latest posts and stories.

 ### New Labels and Stickers

 ![Front and back of labels for the òrd on the left, black and white DaveDavePicks stickers on the right.](/assets/images/news.png "Front and back of labels for the òrd on the left, black and white DaveDavePicks stickers on the right.")